 SANS Investigate Forensic Toolkit (SIFT) Workstation Version 3.0

-Note: If you are having trouble downloading the SIFT Kit please contact email@example.com and include the URL you were given, your IP address, and if you are using a proxy of any kind.
+If you are having trouble downloading the SIFT Kit please contact firstname.lastname@example.org and include the URL you were given, your IP address, browser type, and if you are using a proxy of any kind.

 An international team of forensics experts, led by SANS Faculty Fellow Rob Lee, created the SANS Investigative Forensic Toolkit (SIFT) Workstation and made it available to the whole community as a public service.
 The free SIFT toolkit, that can match any modern forensic tool suite, is also featured in SANS' Advanced Computer Forensic Analysis and Incident Response course (FOR 508).
 It demonstrates that advanced investigations and responding to intrusions can be accomplished using cutting-edge open-source tools that are freely available and frequently updated.